christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 - It runs your action at the right time, and remembers what it already did across reloads so it won’t repeat unless you allow it.
 - It applies your simple policies (run once / N times, retry with delay, optional expiry).
 - It gives you a clear view of what’s pending vs done (and when possible, why).
+  - If a promise cannot be resumed (for example because a persisted definition references a missing situation), it is marked as broken with a clear reason.

 ---